BrianMN11/Professional-portfolio-module2/README.md

 The following pictures show my web application's appearance:

+Below is the website when viewed on desktop or anywhere with a wider viewport
 ![image of my portfolio webpage on desktop](./images/my-portfolio-webage-on-desktop.jpeg)

+Below is website when viewed on a mobile device which also higlights the responsiveness of the web design
 ![image of my responsive webpage on mobile](./images/responsive-webpage-on-mobile.jpeg)